 Designer dogs are all the rage right now, and for many reasons.
-Not only do they combine the traits of different breeds into one pup, but it also means that there are now hundreds of unique canine concoctions which will enable you to have something a little different to your neighbour.
-Not only that, but evidence is showing that many designer dogs are also more resilient to health concerns thanks to their genetic diversity.
+Not only do they combine the traits of different breeds into one pup, but it also means that there are now hundreds of unique canine concoctions which will enable you to have something a little different to your neighbor.
+Not only that, but the evidence is showing that many designer dogs are also more resilient to health concerns thanks to their genetic diversity.

 Breeds: Dalmatian & Boxer

 The Boxmatian will weigh between 50 and 75 pounds, and measure between 20 to 24 inches in height, and you can expect that he will be very muscular and athletic in appearance.
 Being part Boxer, he will likely inherit the squarer face and muzzle of the Boxer parent, but thanks to the Dalmatian parent influence he may not experience the Brachycephalic syndrome and associated health concerns, which is a bonus for sure!